google/turbinia/docs/install.md

 # High-Level Setup

-Turbinia can be run either in the Google Cloud, or on local machines.
+Turbinia can be run either in the Google Cloud, on local machines, or in a hybrid mode.

 ## Local Setup